JoseGaDel/bard/examples/README.md

     print(path)
 ```

-Sometimes this will return a lot of results, so we can use the `compare_results` parameter to get a summary of the results.
+Sometimes this will return a lot of contents, so we can use the `compare_results` parameter to get a summary of the results.
 This will allow us to use the function  `comparison_results` to get a detailed breakdown of shared and unique values across multiple results, helping you understand the similarities and differences in your data.

 Key features:
 - Accepts various input formats (packed results, unpacked results, paths and contents, or just comparison data)